zyueinfosec/starter-hugo-research-group/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to SePAL (Drexel)
+      - title: 👋 Welcome to Drexel
         content: Drexel University, located in Philadelphia, Pennsylvania, is renowned for its strong emphasis on experiential learning and cutting-edge research programs (R1).
         align: center
         background: